Islam in the Netherlands: Radicalisation

 Prisons in the Netherlands separates radicalized inmates from the rest of their prison inmates to stop them from radicalizing others.
 De Schie Prison in Rotterdam has a number of inmates in its seven-cell terrorist section.
 Of its total 252 inmates, about one-third are Muslim.
 Researcher Daan Weggemans at Leiden University found that for half the detainees he had studied, imprisonment had a confirmation of their belief that "the world is hostile".
-For the other half, imprisonment it had served as a wake-up call and they broke contact with violent jihadist networks.
+For the other half, imprisonment had served as a wake-up call and they broke contact with violent jihadist networks.

 The Parliament of Netherlands voted in 2016 for legislation to strip Dutch citizens who join ISIS or al Qaeda abroad of their citizenship, also if they have not been convicted of any crime.
 The law can only be applied to individuals with double citizenship.
 Justice Minister Ard Van der Steur stated the legal changes were necessary to stop jihadists from returning to the Netherlands.
 In September 2017, four jihadists were stripped of their citizenship.

 Of the foreign terrorist fighters travelling to Syria or Iraq from the Netherlands, about 40% were female.

 In 2017, imam Fawaz Jneid received an area ban which barred him from visiting Transvaal and adjacent Schilderswijk, due to having expressed an intolerant message which constituted a threat to national security.
 Jneid had earlier expressed homophobic views and derogatory comments towards murdered film-maker Theo van Gogh and Islam critic Ayaan Hirsi Ali.